 We hit the one month countdown to baby girl this week!

 It’s really exciting, but it also a big reminder of how much I have to do.
 We still need to sort through Lincoln’s baby clothes, pull the bassinet out of the attic, and, you know, pick out a name.
 Additionally, I need to pack a hospital bag and consider ordering a few new sleepers so baby girl isn’t only wearing Lincoln’s hand-me-downs.
-This time around I’m also stocking up on a few non-baby items that I wish I didn’t have to send someone to the store for when Lincoln was born last year.
+This time around I’ve also stockepiled on a few non-baby items that I wish I didn’t have to send someone to the store for when Lincoln was born last year.
 I was so focused on getting all the BABY things ready, I didn’t think much about the regular life things.

-So, if you have a baby showing up sometime soon too – or maybe you have lots of house guests coming this summer – or maybe you just want to get ahead on a little summer prep, here are some things to stockpile to make your life easier:
+So, if you have a baby showing up sometime soon too – or maybe you have lots of house guests coming this summer – or maybe you just want to get ahead on a little summer prep, here are some things to you should stockpile to make your life easier:

 1. Freezer meals: A best friend had her third two months ago and she had over twenty meals stored away in a deep freezer before her baby arrived.
 Between friends, family, and that stash, she didn’t have to cook for a month!